 And that runs counter to the principle of the rule of thumb of law, which the Supreme Court said: “offers a defend for individuals from arbitrary state motion.”

-In that identical 1998 ruling, the court docket additionally stated: “the protection of minority rights is itself an independent precept underlying our constitutional order.”
+In that identical 1998 ruling, the court docket additionally stated: “The protection of minority rights is itself an independent precept underlying our constitutional order.”